astropy/astropy/docs/development/releasing.rst

       You may need to replace ``upstream`` here with ``astropy`` or whatever remote name you use for the `astropy core repository`_.

 #.
-On the github issue tracker, add a new milestone for the next major version.
+On the github issue tracker, add a new milestone for the next major version
+   and for the next bugfix version.

 .. _release-procedure-bug-fix: